ssmirr/appdev-chapters/hash.md

 `Array`s are very useful for storing a list of things that are all basically the same, and for lists that are of unknown length, and so it's nice for Ruby to automatically number them for you.

-But when you are storing a list of things that are categorically different and you'd rather label them yourself, then `Hash`es are a better choice.
+But when you are storing a list of things that are categorically different from one another and you'd rather label them yourself, then `Hash`es are a better choice.
 That's about it!